As Is -To Be: The Essential Business Model for Process ImprovementMichael Cousins

 - You want to move from a paper-based to a mobile process mapping solution

 The latter was the case for the New Charter Group's Quality Management team.
 They faced the substantial task to transform an outdated paper-based management system into a lean mobile business process management system.
 Not only did they managed to do so, but with this decision they also saved £350k per annum.
-Feel free to catch up on their success story here or click below:

 - Define your business objectives

-- Involve stakeholders so that you can...
+- Involve all stakeholders so that you can...

 - Capture your As Is processes ACCURATELY!!! (an inaccurate process will make business improvement extremely difficult)